voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

     :alt: history-new-snapshot
     :align: center

-.. _creating-snapshot-sdk:

 SDK
 ~~~

-Alternatively, you can use the Management SDK.
+You can also create Snapshots via the Management SDK.

-To get the latest changes summary as in the "Create snapshot" panel, use
+To get the latest changes summary as in the Create snapshot panel, use
-:meth:`get_dataset_latest_changes_summary() <fiftyone.management.snapshot.get_dataset_latest_changes_summary>`
+:meth:`get_dataset_latest_changes_summary() <fiftyone.management.snapshot.get_dataset_latest_changes_summary>`.

 .. code-block:: python
     :linenos: